resulumit/representations/content/home/demo.md

 ### Supportive

-*Re: Presentations* are designed with supporting scholars with their research in mind, and we believe in the power of constructive feedback on works in progress.
+*Re: Presentations* are designed with supporting scholars in mind, and we believe in the power of constructive feedback on research in progress.

-This is why the organisers will read every paper and provide presenters with written feedback.
-The presenters will be invited to do the same for one of the other presentations in the series.
+This is why the organisers will
+- read every paper and provide presenters with written feedback
+- invite scholars best placed to support a given paper to act as discussant
+- encourage constructive feedback from others in attendance